 [ # ] feet of floodwall, [ # ] closures, [ # ] pumping stations, and was constructed in [year].
 Major improvements and/or modifications, including [description], were completed in [year] [give reason, such as a result of breach, flood damage, etc].

 Give overview of population and industry at risk: The leveed area includes [ # ] acres of residential land use, [ # ] acres of farmland, and [ # ] acres of industrial land use, including [list industry, for example a factory that produces PVC pipe] and other critical infrastructure, for example power plants, etc.].
 The population at risk (PAR) is [list population number, e.g. 3500] day and [list nighttime population, e.g.3000] night.
-A map of the system is included.
+A map of the system is included that shows the system alignment and the leveed area.

 Note: Population at risk (PAR) can be obtained from USACE.
 In the case where multiple systems are included in the SWIF, the intent for providing the consequences is to help the sponsor rank the systems based on risk, , where risk is the combination of probability of failure and the consequences that would occur as a result of that failure.
 For example, repairs to System A may take precedent over repairs to System B.